 Brookdale Spruce Wood has a prime location, two miles away from downtown.
 Monthly costs begin at $800 at the most basic level.
 Like a few other assisted living communities, they have various levels of care: nursing home care, memory care, assisted living, home healthcare, and even hospice.

-They aim to provide seniors in this living community with the best quality of life possible.
-Meals are delicious and nutritious; they have religious services for those who need them and specialized staff that can attend to all your concerns.
+Residents can enjoy the facility's on-site game rooms, a barbershop, salon, library, and more.
+You may get some exercise on the grounds, particularly in their garden and courtyard.
+This assisted living community aims to provide seniors in this living community with the best quality of life possible.
+Meals are made specifically to address residents' health concerns, and it also has religious services for those who need them and specialized staff that can attend to all your concerns.
 Durham also has several medical facilities nearby and other exciting events in the area as well.

 They have valet services, transportation, and staff who are skilled and experienced in what they do.
 In fact, their memory care is award-winning.
 Apartments have in-house kitchen appliances, but they have gourmet dining at The Bistro as well.
 Lincolnwood Place has also been awarded by JD Power and Associates a top spot for customer satisfaction, specifically for assisted living and memory care.